a-varun/brain_fcuk/README.md

 Also, in the text to brainf**k translater, I first check the characters present in the string and I dynnamically initialize the memory just for the characters required.

+Added a html file, after rewriting the code to javascript.

+Visit a-varun.github.io/brain_fcuk to see it in action